ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 # Understand how to move a VM based application to Kubernetes

 This tutorial walks you through the process of moving a VM based application to a Kubernetes cluster on the IBM Cloud Container Service.
-You will learn how to take an existing Java application (JPetStore), containerize it, move it to Kubernetes, and then extend it using other IBM Cloud services.
-Though migrating existing applications to the containers and Kubernetes can be different from an application to application, this tutorial aims to outline the path with an example.
+You will learn how to take an existing application, containerize it, deploy it to a Kubernetes cluster, and then extend it using IBM Cloud services.
+Though migrating existing applications to Kubernetes can be different from an application to application, this tutorial aims to outline the path with an example.

-Kubernetes is a container orchestrator to provision, manage, and scale applications.
-Kubernetes allows you to manage the lifecycle of containerized applications in a cluster of nodes (which are a collection of worker machines, for example, VMs or physical machines).
-Kubernetes supports a wide spectrum of languages allowing you to develop locally, scale globally.
-Kubernetes packs all the fundamental components to build cloud native apps locally.
-With Kubernetes you get things like built-in scaling features, load balancing, auto-recovery, quick deployment rollout and more.
+[Kubernetes](https://kubernetes.io/) is a container orchestrator to provision, manage, and scale applications.
+Kubernetes allows you to manage the lifecycle of containerized applications in a cluster of nodes.
+With Kubernetes you get built-in scaling features, load balancing, auto-recovery, quick deployment rollout and more.

+[IBM Cloud Container Service](https://console.bluemix.net/docs/containers/container_index.html) offers managed Kubernetes clusters with isolation and hardware choice, operational tools, integrated security insight into images and containers, and integration with Watson, IoT, and data.

-There are two options for moving applications to Kubernetes:
+There are two options for moving an application to Kubernetes:
 - Identify single component of a large monolith application which can be separated into its own micro-service.
 Containerize and deploy micro-service to Kubernetes.
 Repeat.
 - Containerize the entire application and deploy it on a Kubernetes cluster.